waymo-research/waymo-open-dataset/README.md

+# Waymo Open Dataset

+We have released the Waymo Open Dataset publicly to aid the research community in making advancements in machine perception and autonomous driving technology.

+The Waymo Open Dataset is composed of two datasets - the Perception dataset with high resolution sensor data and labels for 2,030 scenes, and the Motion dataset with object trajectories and corresponding 3D maps for 103,354 scenes.

 ## License

 This code repository (excluding [`src/waymo_open_dataset/wdl_limited`](src/waymo_open_dataset/wdl_limited) folder) is licensed under the Apache License, Version 2.0.
 The code appearing in